wrwrwr/scikit-gof/README.rst

 Requires recent versions of Python (> 3), NumPy (>= 1.10) and SciPy.

-Please fix or point out any errors, inaccuracies or typos you may notice.
+Please fix or point out any errors, inaccuracies or typos you notice.